swcarpentry/shell-novice/_episodes/06-script.md

 > > As such, the first argument to the script is `'*.txt'` which gets expanded within the
 > > script by `head` and `tail`.
 > >
-> > Note, `python.txt` only contains a single line, and for this the line is output twice (being both
+> > Note, `python.txt` only contains a single line, so for this file the line is output twice (being both
 > > the first line *and* the last line.)
 > {: .solution}
 {: .challenge}